 Cost of Attendance (COA)

-The Office of Student Financial Aid (OSFA) provides you with a list of anticipated expenses on your Award Notification.
+The Office of Student Financial Aid (OSFA) provides you with a list of anticipated expenses on your Award Letter.
 These expenses, referred to as your Cost of Attendance (COA) or budget, reflect costs you may encounter during the regular nine month academic year and may include:

 - Tuition Differential (if applicable)

 - Books and Supplies

 - Room and Board

 - Miscellaneous Personal Expenses

 The total COA is not the amount you owe the university for the year.
 Students should contact the Office of Student Financial Aid to request a review of their cost of attendance if actual expenses are significantly different from the costs listed with their financial aid award notification.
 Child care, computer, study abroad and disability related expenses can be taken into consideration with the submission of the proper paperwork.

 - Direct Costs are those you pay directly to the university and include tuition, fees, and tuition differential (if applicable).
 Room and board are direct costs for those living in campus housing.